Plows, Plagues and Petroleum: Synopsis

-According to Ruddiman farming and related activities resulted in large amounts of greenhouse gases (carbon dioxide and methane) being released into the atmosphere at a time when natural cycles of the earth indicated they should have been falling.
-The result has been an unintended warming cycle that prevented the earth from entering into another ice age.
+According to Ruddiman farming and related activities resulted in large amounts of greenhouse gases (carbon dioxide and methane) being released into the atmosphere at a time when natural cycles of the Earth indicated they should have been falling.
+The result has been an unintended warming cycle that prevented the Earth from entering into another ice age.
 Ruddiman goes as far as to say that if these gases had not been released into the atmosphere, areas in northern Canada such as Hudson Bay and Baffin Island would currently be covered in ice today.

-Throughout the record of carbon dioxide and methane emissions there are drops and rises in the amount of concentrations present in the atmosphere.
-Ruddiman explains these "wiggles" by claiming that they appear at times of major outbreaks of disease such as the bubonic plague in the 1,300's and the prevalence of old world diseases in the Americas after the arrival of Columbus.
+Throughout the record of carbon dioxide and methane emissions, there are drops and rises in the amount of concentrations present in the atmosphere.
+Ruddiman explains these "wiggles" by claiming that they appear at times of major outbreaks of disease such as the bubonic plague in the 1,300's and the prevalence of Old World diseases in the Americas after the arrival of Columbus.
 Both of these events resulted in large numbers of people dying and the land they once inhabited being reclaimed by the forest.
 This resulted in increased amounts of carbon dioxide being taken out of the atmosphere, hence causing global temperatures to cool down.
-Ruddiman claims that the little ice age, starting in the 13th century and ending sometime in the early 19th century was caused by the decreased population and the re-forestation of previously cleared lands as a result from the diseases that killed off so many people.
+Ruddiman claims that the Little Ice Age, starting in the 13th century and ending sometime in the early 19th century was caused by the decreased population and the re-forestation of previously cleared lands as a result of the diseases that killed off so many people.

-The last aspect of Ruddiman's discussion of climate change relates to the future of petroleum use on earth.
+The last aspect of Ruddiman's discussion of climate change relates to the future of petroleum use on Earth.
 It is commonly known that the world's supply of fossil fuels is rapidly depleting and even conservative estimates claim that the supply will not last much more than 150-200 more years.
-Ruddiman claims that when this sources of natural fuels has been depleted, human kind will have to resort to using the large quantities of coal that still exist all over the planet.
+Ruddiman claims that when this source of natural fuels has been depleted, humankind will have to resort to using the large quantities of coal that still exist all over the planet.
 This, according to Ruddiman, will result in a continued warming trend that will only stop when technology either produces a new source of fuel or figures out a way to separate the carbon dioxide emissions prior to being released into the atmosphere.
 Ruddiman is quite skeptical of both scenarios in the near future because of the increased costs and technological advancements that would have to be made in such a short time.
-Eventually carbon and methane emissions will be controlled and lowered a great deal and Ruddiman asserts when this happens the earth will most likely begin an era of cooling temperatures.
+Eventually, carbon and methane emissions will be controlled and lowered a great deal and Ruddiman asserts when this happens the Earth will most likely begin an era of cooling temperatures.